 Vegetarian/Vegan-Friendly Kitsune Udon

-There is a misconception that dashi is not vegetarian/vegan; however, that’s not completely true.
-Most well-known dashi is made with bonito flakes and kombu, but in our daily Japanese cooking, we also use Kombu Dashi, which is 100% vegetarian/vegan.
+There is a misconception that dashi is not vegetarian/vegan, but that’s not completely true.
+While standard dashi is made with bonito flakes and kombu, we also use which is 100% vegetarian/vegan Kombu Dashi in our daily Japanese cooking.

-To make vegetarian/vegan kitsune udon, make kombu dashi and skip those spiral fish cakes as a garnish.
-And as simple as that, you have vegetarian/vegan kitsune udon!
+Use kombu dashi to make vegetarian/vegan kitsune udon and skip those spiral fish cakes as a garnish.
+And as simple as that, you have a vegetarian/vegan udon!

 You can find this Kitsune Udon dish featured on the popular Netflix® – Midnight Diner: Tokyo Stories (Season 2, Episode 7).